 • Failing to network.
 This can also be done online via LinkedIn, or through discussion groups for those of us who are more introverted.

 • A lack of awareness of what interviewers are looking for.
-Many applicants haven’t thought about how to promote themselves at interview.
-Their examples are vague and they don’t ask vital questions.
+Many applicants haven’t thought about how to promote themselves in an interview.
+Their examples are vague, and they don’t ask vital questions.

 • Invisibility online.
-You do a Google search for an applicant and you don’t find anything.
-Applicants need at the very least to get a completed LinkedIn profile.
+Applicants need, at the very least, to get a completed LinkedIn profile.

 Why It’s Not Your Fault